 To be honest, there really isn’t that much in the way of advanced functionality.
 For instance, you have to manually level the print bed, and ultimately, all you can do is print pre-sliced models.
-However, DLP printers can be pretty complex, so we’re actually glad to see one cater to new users in this way.
+However, DLP printers can be pretty intricate, so we’re actually happy to see one cater to new users in this way.

 You also have to remember that these types of machines can easily cost thousands of dollars.
 Considering this one is so low-priced, we feel it’d be unreasonable to expect too much.
 Simply, it creates much more detailed models than many of its similarly-priced rivals, while boasting greater connectivity, so it’s hard to complain about.

 Now, the Duplicator 7’s slow print speed makes it unsuitable for mass production.
 However, it’s awesome for prototyping or creating a smaller quantity of highly detailed models.
 If you’re a massive Dungeons and Dragons fan, for instance, you’ll appreciate just how fine the details can be on your character models.

 This printer retails for around $400, but it can’t be purchased directly from the manufacturer anymore since it’s been replaced by the Duplicator 7 Plus.
 Still, if you can find one from a reputable retailer, we’d advise giving it a chance – you might be surprised by just how good it is.

 As resin costs more than filament, your monthly material costs are going to be slightly higher.
 However, Wanhao has allowed its users to utilize third-party resin.
 This means that you have a greater selection of materials and can choose between simply buying whatever’s cheapest and what gives you the nicest finish.